 While I will have completed all of my course requirements for the Curriculum in Neurobiology, during the period of this fellowship, I plan to take a short course or workshop in neuroimaging techniques to gain expertise in MRI data collection and analysis.
 In addition, I plan to take graduate level biostatistics courses offered through the UNC School of Public Health to increase my knowledge of proper data analysis approaches.
+To assist me in my study of young adult brain development and the cognitive processes of addiction, I intend to take a few courses offered through the Department of Psychology and Neuroscience at nearby Duke University: Developing Mind and Brian (PSY 147S) and Functional Anatomy of the Human Brian (PSY 146S).
+These courses will increase my knowledge of developmental cognitive neuroscience (PSY 147S) and brain anatomy (PSY 146S) and augment my research training in fMRI, decision making, and late adolescent cognitive and brain development.
 In addition, both the Behavioral Neuroscience Program and the Bowles Center for Alcohol Studies at UNC have well-established training programs in place that focus on addiction, and I will take part in course and seminar offerings from both to broaden my knowledge in the area of addiction.
-I also plan to serve as a teaching assistant in either the Department of Biology or Psychology at UNC to gain some teaching experience before receiving my PhD.
+Such courses may include Neuropharmacology of Alcohol and Substance Abuse (PHCO 728), taught by Dr. Leslie Morrow of the Alcohol Center, for example.
+In addition to serving as an instructional assistant for a general Psychology course in Spring 2011, I plan to serve as a teaching assistant in either the Department of Biology or Psychology at UNC to gain some additional teaching experience before receiving my PhD.
 All of these experiences should aid me in obtaining the proper training to achieve my goal of becoming an academic research scientist.

-Doctoral Dissertation and Other Research Experience
+10. Doctoral Dissertation and Other Research Experience